 I'm all for negotiating a bit when at the flea market, and it's pretty much expected in this type of setting.
 I've also found that I'll have better luck getting a discount when I'm buying multiple items from a particular vendor.
 Be sure to be polite when haggling; you can mention to a seller how much you love their piece and calmly ask whether they're flexible on price.
 That said, if a price seems too good to be true, I find that it's better to make your payment quickly and move along—you'll likely be bursting with excitement anyway!

 Decide Whether You Want to Be Social

 Don't get me wrong, I love introducing my thrift loving friends to my favorite flea markets.
 Why not grab brunch nearby ahead of time and make a morning of it?
 But if you're short on time or truly on a mission, your best bet is to navigate the flea alone—you won't want to risk missing out on something great because you're stuck at a certain booth with your sister.
 That said, if you have a bestie with an amazing sense of style, definitely bring them along.
-Shopping with a fellow flea enthusiast is the absolute best, particularly if they have intel on amazing vendors or have an amazing eye.
-It's always fun to se what types of pieces others gravitate to, and who knows, your friend could lead you to something amazing that you would've overlooked had you been by yourself.
+Shopping with a fellow flea enthusiast is the absolute best, particularly if they have intel on amazing vendors or have a great eye.
+It's always fun to see what types of pieces others gravitate to, and who knows, your friend could lead you to something fabulous that you would've overlooked had you been by yourself.